THE BATTLE OF CRMS - HUBSPOT VS SALESFORCE

 Salesforce has the clear advantage here.

-The HubSpot CRM has a few internally-supported integrations.
-The list is expanding, and with the Open API, businesses can build their own integrations if they have access to a developer.
+The HubSpot CRM has over 200 App integrations and the list is expanding.
+And with the Open API, businesses can build their own integrations if they have access to a developer.

 However, Salesforce has an entire environment dedicated to the thousands of products and integrations they have called App Exchange.

 When it comes to integrations, Salesforce is to HubSpot CRM, as App Store is to Google Play Store.
-You can do some custom development on both platforms, but there's a much higher volume of native development happening within the Salesforce community.
+You can do some custom development on both platforms, however there's a higher volume of native development happening within the Salesforce community due to its market share.

 With the lower-level Salesforce licenses, you receive pretty limited support.
 At the Enterprise license level, you obtain access to the Salesforce Knowledgebase, how-to guides, forums, training courses and certifications.